pluscubed/ingonyama-ctf-operation-zk-rescue/README.md

 The Forger has forged an identity for you in order to faciliate a one time message.
 However, we ran some tests and found that it may not pass the validation.
 We have no idea what game Red and the forger are playing here.

 We do know that Woe Jinx protects his men from HQ by anonymizing the validation process, this basically adds a random polynomial to the claimed polynomial.
 This is usually a real pain in the butt.
 But, perhaps the anonymization can be used to your advantage this time.
 Just watch out that Jinx double checks the anonymization, so if you use a constant polynomial for anonymization, you will get caught!

 Once you have cleared the validation, we will use a security lapse window to activate recieving a one time message from you.
 We have been told by Red that you will have to eventually find some of the information you need on your own.
 U have got Big intELLIGENCE, be YOURSELF!
+We are expecting your message in 8 in the futURE.

 Note that if Jinx learns the message during the validation, the probability you will live is pretty low.